 Mari Hurley was appointed to the Board in June 2013 and is a member of the Audit and Finance Committee, the Risk Committee and the Remuneration Committee.
 Ms. Hurley was appointed to the Board of NAMA in April 2014.
 She is the Chief Financial Officer of Web Reservations International.
 She was previously Finance Director of Sherry FitzGerald Group and also worked at Bear Stearns Bank plc.
 She is a Fellow of the Institute of Chartered Accountants in Ireland having trained and qualified in Arthur Andersen.
 Ms. Hurley has a Bachelor of Commerce degree from University College Cork.

-Jacqueline Hall was appointed to the Board in August 2014 and was appointed to the Irish Water Board in November 2013.
+Jacqueline Hall was appointed to the Board in August 2014 and is a member of the Audit and Finance Committee, the Risk Committee and the Investment/Infrastructure Committee.
+She was appointed to the Irish Water Board in November 2013.
 Ms. Hall is the Principal of Partners in Communication, a business consultancy specialising in public affairs and stakeholder communications.
 For over 20 years, she has worked on behalf of clients in the energy, retail, food, ITC, biotech, media and not for profit sectors.
 Ms. Hall was conferred with a BA in History and History of Art from University College Dublin, a Graduateship in Marketing by the Marketing Institute of Ireland and a Graduate Diploma in Corporate Governance at the Michael Smurfit Business School.
 From 1986 to 1996 she worked in a variety of roles for The Rehab Group, including Business Development Manager and Recycling Development Manager.

 Ms. Hall was an elected member of the Council of the Dublin Chamber Commerce from 2000 to 2012, and has chaired their Communications Committee and also participated in a number of working groups, including The Knowledge Economy, Economic Development, Corporate Governance Review Task Force and the 2020 Vision Working Group.
 She was elected a fellow of the Public Relations Institute of Ireland (PRII) in 2008, is a member of the council of the PRII and is currently Vice-President of the PRII.